dart-lang/site-www/src/content/interop/js-interop/js-types.md

 should prefer that method if it's available.
 {% endcomment %}

-Dart might add lints to make runtime checks with JS interop types easier to avoid.
+Dart may add lints to make runtime checks with JS interop types easier to avoid.
 See issue [#4841] for more details.

 ## `null` vs `undefined`